coderspark/is_odd/README.md

 # IsOdd

-A lightweight Rust library that provides an `IsOdd` trait to determine whether various types of numbers are odd.
-This library supports common numeric types such as integers and floating-point numbers.
+A Blazingly Fast Light Weight Rust library that provides an `IsOdd` trait to determine whether various types of numbers are odd.

 ---